zouppen/paatos/README.md

 1. Steal cookies from your browser and place them to `cookies.txt` in this directory.
 Use a browser add-on instructed above.
-2. Run `./render-minutes URL` where URL is the link to the document page (internal wiki)
+2. Run `./render-minutes URL` where URL is a link to the document page (internal wiki)
 3. Document is produced.
 Enjoy!

 ## License